Sermon of the Week

-Everyone knows about salt -- we use it every day to make our food taste better.
-Can you imagine eating a hamburger and fries without salt?
-They would be pretty tasteless, wouldn’t they?
+Everyone knows what salt is, right?
+(Hold up the salt shaker.)
+We use it everyday to make our food taste better.
+Imagine eating a hamburger and French fries without salt.
+It wouldn’t have much flavor, would it?

-- Salt is used in fixing the dye in fabrics like this pretty shirt.
-Without salt, the bright colors that we wear today would quickly wash out of our fabrics.
-What a dull place the world would be without salt!
+Salt is used in setting the dye in fabrics.
+Without salt, the bright colors that we wear today would quickly wash out of our clothes, making them dull and less vibrant.
+(Pass around the shirt.)

-- Salt is also used in making leather.
-Without salt we would not have many of the leather products that we use every day -- like this belt.
+Salt is also used in leather making.
+Without salt, we would not have many of the leather products that we use every day -- like this belt.
+(Pass around the belt.)

-Salt is used in the chemical industry to make plastics.
-Without salt, we might not have many of the toys that we play with every day which are made from plastic.
+Salt is used to make plastic.
+Without salt, we might not have many of the plastic toys that we play with.
+(Pass around the toy.)

 People have known about the usefulness of salt for many years.
 A grain of salt may be small, but it’s very valuable.
 At one time, salt was so important that people were paid with salt instead of money.

 Jesus knew the power of salt in our lives.
 He even used it to tell His followers how He wants us to live.
 Jesus said, "Salt is good, but if it loses its saltiness, how can you make it salty again?
 Have salt in yourselves, and be at peace with each other."